A lack of grounding caused a bridge to become energized on the property of a water system plant site.

 Need for Regular Maintenance

-As publicly-owned electrical equipment ages, the need for inspections and subsequent repairs increase.
+As publicly-owned electrical equipment ages, the need for inspections and subsequent repairs increases.
 It is imperative that these inspections are performed in accordance with accepted best practice standards.
 Compliance with standards like NFPA 70B and NETA’s Maintenance Testing Standard, as well as with the National Electrical Code as adopted by each state, can easily prevent unnecessary injuries and fatalities like the two mentioned above.

 In the filed complaint, an unqualified worker (or workers) intentionally bypassed existing over-current protection.
 It is never advised to alter or bypass any electrical over-current protection.
 This is true for any workplace and especially those areas accessible to the general public.